programmylife/GroceryList/README.md

 Front end code is heavily modified from a lesson in [Javascript 30](https://courses.wesbos.com/account/access/5863d196661bae5f4999b00f/view/e3ba3f1664).
 It is simple HTML+CSS+JS and works on mobile and desktop browsers.

+# Usage

+* Use the text box to add items to the list.
+* Click the check box and 'Remove Checked Items' to remove items.
+* Click 'Done Shopping' to save the list and start a new list with the same items.
+* The application saves to the database every time an item is added or removed.
+The 'Save To Database' button is only needed in case the database was not updated when an item was added or removed (if for example, the user was briefly offline).
+* The 'Up' and 'Down' buttons move the respective up and down the list by one place.

+# Setup

 In addition to the code in this repository, you will also need to set up some other services to get the application working:

 * Install and set up your virtual environment.
 I am currently using virtualenv and have included the requirements.txt file.